developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/about/index.md

 **EMDK-A 7.4 and higher can no longer target devices running Android 7.x Nougat or older, including the WT6000**.
 To target the WT6000 (which currently supports up to Nougat), please use an earlier version of EMDK.

 #### FAQ Page
 EMDK-A 7.3 and 7.4 now present a page of [frequently asked questions](../../faq) that come into Zebra support departments.
 Answers are provided in the form of links to relevant guides, sample code or both.
-Access the page through the "FAQs" button in the EMDK-A tile [on the TechDocs main page](https://techdocs.zebra.com) or the "FAQs" tab at the top of any EMDK-A guide page.
+Access the page through the "FAQs" button in the EMDK-A tile [on the TechDocs main page](../../../) or the "FAQs" tab at the top of any EMDK-A guide page.

 #### SmartCradle API
 **EMDK-A 7.4 introduces the [Locking SmartCradle API](../../intents/cradle)** for the EC30, a set of intent-based interfaces for controlling the charging station of Zebra's latest small form-factor mobile computing device.

+#### NFC Sample App
+An [NFC SAM sample app](../../sam) has been added to demonstrate usage of the NFC Secure Access Module, which allows secure communication with NFC tags from NFC-capable Zebra devices.